 Raw materials for the Oiva ceramics include different types of clay, mostly sourced in Thailand.
 Kaolin is also sourced from England, India, New Zealand, France and China, and the gypsum needed for manufacturing the clay body comes from Thailand or Germany.
 The ceramics manufacturing process consists of many phases and involves a lot of handwork.

-Decals of Marimekko’s patterns for the Oiva items are made in Germany, Japan and Thailand.
+Decals of Marimekko’s patterns for the Oiva items are made in Thailand.
 In the factories, the decals are carefully placed on the surface of the products by hand.
 Colors and glazes for the tableware are sourced from Germany, Japan, Thailand, China and India.
 The quality inspections both for the decal placement and for the final products are also done by human eye.
 Finally, the products are packed with care in packaging manufactured in Thailand and shipped to Marimekko’s distribution center.

 Marimekko’s Supplier Code of Conduct includes, among other things, principles against child labor and forced labor, and for the right for workers to organize and the right to equal treatment.
 We select our suppliers carefully, taking human rights and environmental aspects, for example, into account.
 The Oiva tableware, like 98% of our sourcing outside the EU, comes from audited suppliers.
 We monitor the realization of human rights in the supply chain both ourselves and through third-party audits.
 During our factory visits, we discuss not only how the cooperation is developing but also sustainability matters, such as working conditions.